danielkcz/promised-land/README.md

 *Please note, that this is very basic implementation (but fully functional) of the idea and it definitely needs some polishing and bug fixing.
 Feel free to issue ticket or create pull request with your improvements.*

+## TL:DR

+Stop caring about events being emit too soon.
+Watch for them with the Promise !

 ## Features

  - Inherited from [EventEmitter2].